ibexa/documentation-developer/docs/guide/data_migration/importing_data.md

 The following example shows how to create a product type.

-The main part of the migration file is the same as when creating a regular Content item.
+The main part of the migration file is the same as when creating a regular Content Type.

 A product type must also contain the definition for an `ibexa_product_specification` Field.
 `fieldSettings` contains information about the product attributes.